 LUSID is a transaction-based system.
 It does not maintain a static record of your holdings in a portfolio but rather generates them on demand from the stored history of transactions, replayed in date order.

 This process is controlled using transaction types.
-Every transaction in a portfolio must be assigned a transaction type that defines the precise economic impact; that is, the effect on your holding in the underlying instrument, and also potentially on holdings in other instruments in the portfolio (such as currency holdings).
+Every transaction in a portfolio must resolve to a transaction type that defines the precise economic impact; that is, the effect on your holding in the underlying instrument, and also potentially on holdings in other instruments in the portfolio (such as currency holdings).

 For example, the built-in

 Buy transaction type provided with LUSID is intended to signal a purchase of an instrument such as an equity or bond.
 When you generate a holdings report, for every transaction with a transaction type of

 Buy, LUSID automatically:

 - Increases your holding in the underlying instrument (ie. BP) by the number of units purchased in the transaction.

 - Decreases your holding in the transaction currency (ie. GBP) by the total consideration.

 Note: LUSID reports holdings differently on the trade date vs. the settlement date.
 A holding has a holding type that indicates its state.